3 Raspberry Pi Battery Packs for Portable Projects

 Which power supply you need depends on the final application of your Pi.
 The GPIO pins have a total requirement of 50mA, the HDMI port 250mA and keyboards as little as 100mA (dependent on model, of course).
 The Raspberry Pi camera requires 250mA.

-Checking the power rating of devices you plan to connect will give you an idea of the likely minimum requirements.
+Checking the power rating of any hardware you plan to connect will give you an idea of the likely minimum requirements.
 It should also help you determine the best portable power option.

-Both of these components can be purchased for a total price of less than $15 including postage, and once you have them the construction of your DIY portable battery pack is reasonably simple.
-Begin by connecting the red wire on the battery box to the red wire on the UBEC, and repeat this for the black wire.
+Building your DIY portable battery pack is reasonably simple.
+Connect the red wire on the battery box to the red wire on the UBEC, repeating for the black wire.
 You might do this using a terminal strip, or simply by twisting and soldering the wires together.

 To power up your Raspberry Pi, insert all but one of the batteries into the box and connect everything.
 When you’re ready, add the final battery and watch the status lights as the Pi boots.
 Success!